organic white tea unbleached teabags

 Many people are choosing supermarket teabags, due to the cost-of-living crises.
 So, let’s take a look at what these own-brand supermarket teabags are made of.

-• Aldi – Aldi’s range of tea is called ‘Specially Selected’ and they are marked as 100% biodegradable teabags.
+• Aldi – Aldi’s range of tea called ‘Specially Selected’ and are marked as 100% biodegradable teabags.
 There may still be plastic wrapping around them, however.
+Their Diplomat teabags are labelled as “suitable for your food waste bin” which likely means they contain PLA.

 • Asda – since the end of October 2022, Asda has replaced the teabags in all own-brand teas with a corn starch-derived material that’s a natural plastic (AKA, PLA).

 • Co-op – this supermarket stated that they were going plastic-free with their teabags back in 2018, but no update has been posted since.
-Check the box carefully before buying.
+Their box states that their teabags can go in the home compost heap, which is a good sign!

 • Lidl – some blogs have reported that Lidl pyramid teabags are plastic-free.
 As Lidl has multiple tea ranges, check the box before buying.